GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-79/index.md

-Tiger Oakes has a great post on CSS Tricks - [Maskable Icons: Android Adaptive Icons for Your PWA][oakes-maskable] with all of the details, and has a great tool you can use for testing your icons to make sure they’ll fit.
+Tiger Oakes has a great post on CSS Tricks - [Maskable Icons: Android Adaptive Icons for Your PWA][oakes-maskable] with all of the details, and has a great tool you can use for testing your icons to make sure they'll fit.

 [oakes-maskable]: https://css-tricks.com/maskable-icons-android-adaptive-icons-for-your-pwa/